mamunur1296/service-review-client-side/README.md

 # Description .

-This project name is 'All-IT-BD' .
+This project name is 'CA ON CONSULTATOR' .
 It is vary help full Of my students .
 It will help you gain wisdom.
 Here you can learn various things while playing .
 I used the above research to do this project.This project will be updated regularly .
 I will continue to build it with my best .